 When moving to the cloud, some of the money spent on the service goes to the provider’s staffing costs.
 It’s typically a much smaller amount than if you did all that work in-house.

-This doesn’t mean that you’ll be forced to downsize your current staff, but rather, you’ll be able to efficiently improve your IT department’s operations by deploying staff to other areas of your business, improving your bottom-line capabilities.
+However, this doesn’t mean that you need to downsize your current staff.
+You’ll be able to efficiently improve your IT department’s operations by deploying staff to other areas of your business, improving your bottom-line capabilities.

-As far as capital expenses go, the cloud ensures lower costs through higher utilization and scale.
+The cloud ensures lower costs through higher utilization and scale as far as capital expenses go.
 But when you’re running your own servers, you’re looking at up-front capital costs.

 - Storage drives